matpakke/Security-Management-and-Governance-Royal-Holloway-London/README.md

 Or *"a violation or imminent threat of violation of computer security policies, acceptable use policies, or standard security practices."* - **NIST SP 800-61, Section 2.1**

-*"occcurence indicating a possible breach of information security or a failure of controls."* - **ISO/IEC 27035-1, 3.3**
+Information security event is *"an occcurence indicating a possible breach of information security or a failure of controls."* - **ISO/IEC 27035-1, 3.3**

 ### ISO/IEC 27035: The Incident Security Incident Management Guide